Torches

 Acetylene/Air

-Specific information for an acetylene/air torch setup can be seen in my YouTube Video: How to Set Up A Torch for instructions on setting up an acetylene/air tank, regulators, and hoses.
-(See the embedded video below).
+My YouTube Video, How to Set Up a Torch, provides specific information on setting up an acetylene/air tank, regulators, and hoses.
+(See the embedded video below.)

 Silver Smith Torch

 Acetylene/Air is just what it sounds like.
-Ambient air is pulled into the torch and mixed with the gas. the Silver Smith Torch, and Goss, are just two of many different torches designed for the acetylene/air system.
-There are also special regulators and hoses associated with the use of acetylene gas.
-You CAN NOT use acetylene with propane/Mapp Pro/Butane/Natural gas regulators, torches, flashback arrestors, hoses, or anything that is not specially designed for acetylene.
+Ambient air is pulled into the torch and mixed with the gas.
+The Silver Smith Torch and Goss are just two of many different torches designed for the acetylene/air system.
+Special regulators and hoses are also associated with using acetylene gas.
+You CAN NOT use acetylene gas with propane/Mapp Pro/Butane/Natural gas regulators, torches, flashback arrestors, hoses, or anything not specially designed for acetylene.

-Acetylene is a volatile gas and has a special tank to contain it.
+Acetylene is a volatile gas that requires a special tank to contain it.
 For more information, please see my page on Acetylene here.
-There’s also a ton of information on other gases, on that page.
+That page also has a ton of information on other gases.

-Acetylene tanks have PRDs (pressure release devices) that release pressure in the tank by venting.
+Acetylene tanks have PRDs (pressure release devices) that release pressure by venting.
 Under normal fire circumstances, it shouldn’t explode during a fire.
-But, releasing jets of flammable gas into a fire scene is not something you want to occur.
+But releasing jets of flammable gas into a fire scene is not something you want to occur.
 Nor do you want any living being nearby.
 Think carefully about your insurance, your safety, the safety of others, and your life when choosing a torch system.
 See this page from PHMSA (Pipeline and Hazardous Materials Safety Administration) – Safety Effectiveness of PRDS.
-It shows what can happen, why there are pressure release devices, and a whole lot of other information on propane and acetylene.
+It shows what can happen, why there are pressure-release devices, and other information on propane and acetylene.

 Acetylene/Oxygen